1. Booking & Deposit

 19. Ski Club of Great Britain discount 5%

 This is applicable to all members of the SCGB booking direct with Alpine Action.
 Proof of membership at time of original booking is required to qualify.
 Later membership will not qualify retrospectively.
+Discounts can only be applied at the time of booking.
 No other group or holiday discounts will apply.
-The 5% discount only applies to full brochure price for adults or children who qualify as members as above.
+The 5% discount only applies to full price for adults or children who qualify as members as above.

 20. Smoking policy